Battle of Haktang-ni: 12 October 1951: Start of the battle

 In the early morning of 12 October 1951 several small-scale PVA assaults were repelled.
 First, at 03:45 a PVA patrol, supported by machine gun fire, attacked the Heavy Weapons Company.
-It was eventually driven back by US artillery fire from 105mm and 155mm artillery.
+It was eventually driven back by US artillery fire from 105 mm and 155 mm artillery.
 One Belgian soldier was killed during this assault with six soldiers wounded of whom two were Korean soldiers attached to the Belgian Battalion.

 Later that day, from 08:00 to 15:00, patrols from B Company, climbed nearby Palli-Bong Hill (Hill 488) which was being used as an observation post by PVA forces.
 A second patrol from the Reconnaissance Platoon reached nearby Hill 317 found a PVA ammunition dump, which they destroyed, and then returned to Haktang-ni.

 During the day, numerous squads of 5–10 PVA soldiers had infiltrated behind the Belgian lines.
 The thick fog that had covered the battlefield during the day dispersed at 23:30 at the same moment as the main PVA assault began on the Heavy Weapons Company.